UsabilityEngineering/Tracking/README.md

        - Bikers and Joggers who want to estimate the distance of their route
        - Artists who want to redecorate their neighborhood
        - Social Media Enthusiasts traveling the country
-* A step by step summary of the features we expect in the app
+* Groundwork for Task Analysis gave us a step by step summary of the features we expect in the app
      - RealSpace and RealTrail Layers
        - Accurate Maps and Raw GPS/Hand-drawn Data
      - TwistedSpace and TwistedTrail Layers